 Common Ailments: We recommend that you bring a travel-sized first aid kit and a supply of standard over-the-counter medications for prevention or treatment of common ailments (such as diarrhea, constipation, stomach upset, cough, congestion, head or body aches, insect bites and sunburn); as well as ointments, moisturizer, sunscreen, oral rehydration salts, band-aids, moleskin for blisters, cotton swabs, nail clippers, and tweezers, etc.

 Motion sickness: If you experience motion sickness, you want to be prepared.
 Your ship’s crew will try to make deep water crossings at night and in all ways keep you comfortable, but this is the ocean, and it will rock and roll.
 Pills such as Bonine are often adequate here, as the waves and roll come only in certain sections.
 But if you tend toward motion sickness you will need more; ask your doctor about options, as there are various patches and pills.
 Do ask for any complications with sun exposure as you can’t avoid that exploring the islands.
-For those with mild reactions, Ginger is very good for calming the stomach, though as fresh foods cannot be taken in, buy candied ginger in a sealed package.
+For those with mild reactions, Ginger is very good for calming the stomach, however, since fresh foods cannot be brought into Ecuador, buy candied ginger in a sealed package.

 Bird Checklist & Wildlife Sightings